Imran Tahir: Domestic and T20 career

-As well as his first-class career in Pakistan, Tahir has had short spells with Yorkshire and Middlesex in county cricket as well as playing for Staffordshire in the Minor Counties Cricket Championship.
+As well as his first-class career in Pakistan, Tahir has played for numerous teams in South Africa, India and England.

+Notably, he has represented eight first-class English counties: Derbyshire, Durham, Hampshire, Middlesex, Nottinghamshire, Surrey, Warwickshire and Yorkshire.
+He also played for Staffordshire in the Minor Counties Cricket Championship.

 While Tahir has represented Pakistan Under-19 cricket team's and Pakistan A, he failed to win full international honours for Pakistan.
 In 2005, aged 26, Tahir became a resident of South Africa.
 He is married to Sumayya Dildar, a South African woman, and has represented South Africa after becoming eligible to play for them when he met his four-year residence requirement in April 2009.

 Tahir was a member of Hampshire's 2009 Friends Provident Trophy winning squad, taking 2/50 from 10 overs in the final against Sussex.
 Tahir made his career high score of 77 not out in a County Championship match against Somerset on 28 August 2009.

 For the 2010 season Hampshire signed Sri Lankan spinner Ajantha Mendis, replacing Tahir for the season.
 Tahir represented Warwickshire for the 2010 season, and then represented Hampshire again until 2014.

 Tahir made his 100th first-class appearance in the 2009/2010 SuperSport Series when the Titans played the Lions.
 On 8 January Tahir was called up to the South Africa squad in their Test series against England although he was then withdrawn one day later after Cricket South Africa revealed that he was not eligible to play.